informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

 This used to be part of ADR-002 but was factored out.

+- 2020-02-09: Realignment with latest code and finalize.
 - 2020-01-22: Factor this new ADR out of ADR-002 and reduce to just the core verification component.